-If you are new to managing people, some of the more adversarial meetings such as disciplinary and performance management meetings can be a little daunting.
+If you are new to managing people, some of the more conflicting meetings such as disciplinary and performance management can be a little daunting.
 This can be especially so if you know you have to have a difficult conversation with the employee concerned.
 New employers often wonder what they can and can’t say in these situations.
 They feel like they want professional support to help them get it right, to avoid making the situation worse by saying something that they shouldn’t say.

 So, if you’d feel more in control if you had some support give us a call on 01706 565332.
 “Who can support employers in meetings with employees?”
 Metis HR can!

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
-Call us now on 01706 565332 to discuss how we may help you.
+Call us now on 01706 565332 or email us to discuss how we may help you.